 to earn a degree — making it one of the most encouraging pieces of legislation for

 There is no doubt that this would be the most significant step forward in higher education policy in more than a decade.

 University of South Carolina President Harris Pastides

 The prospects of the HEOA received a boost in June with a U.S. Supreme Court ruling that paves the way for states to realize new revenue through Internet retail sales.
-For South Carolina, this could translate to more than $400 million annually.
+For South Carolina, this could translate to tens of millions of dollars annually.
 The HEOA earmarks a portion of these new funds to restore the decade-long decline in state funding [pdf].

 What the bill does:

 - Freezes tuition for in-state students for one year and slows tuition growth for our state’s students in future years by reinvesting more than $125 million back into public colleges.

 - Rewards colleges for enrolling more in-state students by distributing the additional funding based on in-state student enrollment.
 Lack of state funding is one reason [pdf] for the recent increase in out-of-state student enrollment.

 - Requires no state tax increases.
 Instead, funding comes from a combination of existing and future state revenues placed into a new Higher Education Opportunity trust fund.